Kimberly Daniels

 Kimberly Daniels (born June 12, 1961) is an American minister, religious author, politician, wife and mother of four from Jacksonville, Florida.
-She is a member of the Florida House of Representatives, representing House District 14 (part of Duval County.
-She began her political career as an at-large member of the Jacksonville City Council.
-She served as a member of the Florida House of Representatives, representing House District 14 (part of Duval County) as a member of the Democratic Party from 2016-2020.
-On the last day of qualifying for the 2022 election, Daniels entered the race for the House District 14 seat in 2022.
-On August 23, 2022, she easily took the Democratic Primary for House District 14, winning all of the district’s 41 precincts.
-Shortly thereafter, the write-in candidate withdrew from the race, securing Daniels’ return to the Florida House of Representative.
+Daniels is a member of the Democratic Party in the Florida House of Representatives, representing House District 14 (part of Duval County).

+Daniels began her political career as an at-large member of the Jacksonville City Council.
+She represented House District 14 in the Florida House of Representatives from 2016–2020 before being defeated in the Democratic primary in 2020 by Angie Nixon.
+Daniels was elected to represent Florida House District 14 again in 2022, and was reelected in 2024.

 Personal life

-Daniels is a graduate of Florida State University where she obtained a bachelor's degree in Criminology.
-Daniels has a master's degree in Christian Education and a Doctorate in Christian Counseling from the unaccredited Jacksonville Theological Seminary.
+Daniels is a graduate of Florida State University where she obtained a bachelor's degree in criminology.
+Daniels has a master's degree in Christian education and a doctorate in Christian counseling from the not regionally accredited Jacksonville Theological Seminary.
 Daniels' book Breaking the Power of Familiar Spirits is now a class textbook at JTS.

-Daniels has expressed thankfulness to God for slavery and for her time in a crackhouse (she is a self-described former sex worker and drug addict), which she saw as ultimately leading to her religious conversion: "If it wasn’t for slavery, I might be somewhere in Africa worshipping a tree."
-Daniels also said, "You can talk about the Holocaust, but the Jews own everything."
+Daniels has expressed thankfulness to God for slavery and for her time in a crackhouse (she is a self-described former sex worker and drug addict), which she saw as ultimately leading to her religious conversion: "If it wasn't for slavery, I might be somewhere in Africa worshipping a tree."

 In 2011 Daniels was elected to the Jacksonville City Council as an at-large member.
-On March 9, 2015, then-City Councilwoman Daniels was involved in a profanity-laced squabble with council candidate Sirretta Williams, also a local minister.
+On March 9, 2015, then-city councilwoman Daniels was involved in a profanity-laced squabble with council candidate Sirretta Williams, also a local minister.
 She lost her bid for re-election in 2015, 55% to 45%.
-Her Republican opponent received support from LGBT groups and white liberals due to Daniels' controversial views and financial problems.

-Daniels and her husband Ardell were divorced in 2015/6.
+Daniels and her husband Ardell divorced in 2015–2016.